3dprogramin/thinkpad-p51-archbang/README.md

 though to install [ArchBang](https://sourceforge.net/projects/archbang/) , my favorite linux distro.
 Got dual-boot now, with the help of grub.

-ArchBang is very lightweight, and has lots of advantages over Windows, but you do have to take care of your own dishes, and do some work to have everything into place.
+ArchBang is very lightweight OS, and has lots of advantages over Windows, but you do have to take care of your own dishes, and do some work to have everything into place.